 The Long Way Home by Kevin Bannister takes us back to the 18th century when blacks were fleeing colonial America as slaves or freemen, and later settled in Nova Scotia.
 The main protagonists, Thomas Peters and Murphy Steele, are historical figures who lived during this time.
 Stripped of their dignity, the two black slaves never gave up hope that one day they would regain their freedom.
 Fast paced and poignant, this is a story that reveals an element of America’s darkest past when black slaves were treated like beasts of burden.
 Towards the end of the American War of Independence, when many Black Loyalists fled and relocated in the British colony of Nova Scotia, Canada, the two men continue to fight for something many of us take for granted today: freedom.
 This novel is a tribute to these two forgotten heroes who made it possible for blacks to live and thrive in Canada up to this day."

 Maria Beltran, playwright, author, past chairwoman of Women In Literary Arts Inc.

-than a good imagination to write a spellbinding historical
+more than a good imagination to write a spellbinding

-novel, but The Long Way Home by Kevin Bannister is a success
+historical novel, but The Long Way Home by Kevin Bannister

-on many many levels; a historical novel about two obscure and
+is a success on many many levels; a historical novel about

-courageous slaves who fought in the War of Independence and
+two obscure and courageous slaves who fought in the War of

-had to sacrifice everything and overcome all kinds of
+Independence and had to sacrifice everything and overcome

-what it took to gain freedom from slavery and more.
+readers insights into what it took to gain freedom from

 The author has written about such a sensitive topic and in a very beautiful way.
 The reader will become immersed in a reality that may seem too distant, but written in a language that conjures very vivid images, a tale that will speak to the hearts of readers with eloquence.
 Bannister has successfully combined historical facts with glowing imagination to deliver a masterpiece that will be well received by lovers of historical fiction.
 His language succinctly portrays the world of a slave and the injustices prevalent in that world.